 The goals of this program for second year dental students are to train dental students to integrate risk assessment in their everyday practice, consider individual patients in the context of the family, delineate genetic and environmental components of risk for oral diseases, promote interdisciplinary interactions, and foster experiential learning.
 Major aspects of the program are family recruitment, patient admission, risk assessment, and small group discussion.

 With the use of a 38-foot-long mobile van and mobile dental operatories, the Geriatric Dentistry Program - Lifelong Smiles' mission is to deliver comprehensive dental care to the elderly population in adult day care centers, assisted living facilities, and nursing home facilities.

 Co-directors Dr. Nicole Harris and Dr. Suparna A. Mahalaha engage students in didactic instruction in geriatric dentistry, with guest lecturers from various disciplines, during the third year of dental school.
 As part of students' fourth year curriculum, they have a clinical geriatric rotation in which they provide dental care, assess patients through interdisciplinary training, and discuss overall treatment plans with students of medicine, nursing, pharmacy, and social work.

-Lifelong Smiles support staff include dental assistant Shanita Burgess, driver Gary Sislak, and administrative assistance from Amber Burris.
-The program is supported by the McGregor Founation and several other foundations, along with the CWRU School of Dental Medicine.
+Lifelong Smiles support staff include dental assistant Angel Henderson, driver Gary Sislak, and administrative assistance from Amber Burris.
+The program is supported by the McGregor Foundation and several other foundations, along with the CWRU School of Dental Medicine.